erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Happy to see this stock finally lift in price after years in the dumps.
 I wish I bought and held more, but feel good with my shares.
 I intend to hold on as Roblox seems to have improving fundamentals every day.
+In Q1 earnings, they had 8 million daily active users, with the average user spending 2.4 hours per day on Robloc.

 Sold: 33 Shares